A-Z Parent InformationA B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 In the interests of safety we seek the co-operation of all parents to let us know of children who are obviously out of school without permission.
 It is better to be over cautious than to fail to report to us, as a child's safety may be at stake.

 If any child is required by parents to leave the school between 8.50am and 3.00pm a signed and dated note must be sent to the class teacher.
 It is preferable for parents to personally call for children for such school absences.
-ALL students must be signed out of the school through the front office using the sign out document.
+ALL students must see front office staff before leaving the school.

 Children buying lunches are encouraged to do so at the school canteen.
 No child will be permitted to go to the shops during the lunch hour unless a signed and dated note has been received by the class teacher.
 Children who go home for lunch regularly should bring a note at the beginning of the term.
 Those who go home periodically should bring a note on each occasion they will be going home.